NotBestLord/LordNet/README.md

 Made mainly for the final project in 12th grade, but can be used in other applications.
 (Uses Gson, but does not require it to be added to the java project)

+Coded in Java 17.0.2, may run on older versions, but is yet to be tested, use at your own discretion.

 # Usage:
 - For Server: